Technical SEO

 2. Search engine caching

-From the SEO point of view, website caching helps improve the optimisation of pages.
+From the SEO point of view, website caching helps improve the optimization of pages.

 Page load time is the time a page takes to display the full content of the page.
 When a page is readily available that a user is searching for, it will consume less time to load.